Don't have a 401(k) plan? Why now may be the best time to offer one

 Let’s dive in to see how a 401(k) could help you overcome hiring and retention challenges, and learn why now might be the time to start offering one.

-The struggle to attract (and retain) top talent is real.
-But you have an opportunity.
+The struggle to attract and retain top talent is real — but you have an opportunity.

 The SECURE 2.0 Act is packed full of 90-plus provisions.
 We've highlighted a few key provisions that make it easier to offer a 401(k) that benefits you and your employees.
 Some could reduce (or even pay for) your plan's implementation costs.
 Others help you capture the long-term employee retention benefit that a 401(k) provides.